satackey/action-google-drive/README.md

     Upload destination path.

 - `google-client-id` optional
     OAuth2.0 client ID of Google APIs when using skicka.
+    **Required** for those who set up Google Drive API client ID and secret themselves.
+    (Same for `google-client-secret` below)

 - `google-client-secret` optional
     OAuth2.0 Client Secret of Google APIs when using skicka.